First Moment of Hecke $L$-functions with quartic characters at the central point: Proof of Theorem

 Here $\zeta_K(s)$ is the Dedekind zeta function of $K$.
 Note that both $\zeta_K(2s)$ and $\prod_{\mathfrak{p}}(1-\chi(\mathfrak{p}^2)N(\mathfrak{p})^{-2s})$ are holomorphic at $\Re(s) >1$ and $O_{\varepsilon} (1)$ for $\Re(s) \geq 1+\varepsilon$.
 Moreover, for a fixed non-principal character $\chi$, let $\chi'$ be the primitive character that induces $\chi$.
 Then it is easy to see that $L(s, \chi)=L(s, \chi')$ since $\chi$ is of conductor $16$.
 By a result of E. Landau \cite{Landau} (see also \cite[Theorem 2]{Sunley}), which states that for an algebraic number field $K$ of degree $n \geq 2$, $\chi$ any non-principal primitive ideal character of $K$ with conductor $\mathfrak{f}$, $k =|N(\mathfrak{f}) \cdot d_K|$ with $d_K$ being the discriminant of $K$, we have for $X \geq 1$,

 where $I$ runs over integral ideas of $K$.
-It follows from this and partial summation that $L(s,\chi) \ll 1$ when $\Re(s) \geq 1/2$ for any non-principal ray class character $\chi \pmod {16}$ and thus on moving the line of integration on the right-hand side of \eqref{integral} to $\Re(s) = 1/2+\varepsilon$ and noting that on this line we have
+It follows from this and partial summation that $L(s,\chi) \ll 1$ when $\Re(s) \geq 1/2$ for any non-principal ray class character $\chi \pmod {16}$.
+Thus on moving the line of integration on the right-hand side of \eqref{integral} to $\Re(s) = 1/2+\varepsilon$ and noting that on this line

 we get that the sum on the left-hand side of \eqref{integral} equals asymptotically $C_ay+O(y^{1/2+\varepsilon}N(a)^{\varepsilon})$, where

 It follows from this and \eqref{2.07} that the contribution from fourth-powers $a$ in \eqref{firstsum} is exactly